urmastalimaa/interactive_frontend_development/lecture_3/jest_testing_example/README.md

 jest-cli
 bugger
 ```

+*jest-cli* is a testing framework, automocking all the dependencies by default and built on top of *jasmine*.
+*bugger* is an experimental browser runner, which allows you to debug your tests in the browser.

 Tests are all in __tests__ folder.

 Jest mocks out everything by default, so you need to explicitly unmock dependencies.